akheron/sqltyper/README.md

 Then, it outputs a TypeScript function that is correctly typed, and when run, executes your query and converts input and output data to/from PostgreSQL.

+## About versioning

+sqltyper follows [semantic versioning](https://semver.org), but enhancements to the parser and inferring logic are considered bug fixes, and thus only the patch version is incremented for releases that only contain these changes.
+The reasoning behind this is that all PostgreSQL syntax and semantics that sqltyper fails to support is a bug.

+Other enhancements, like adding more CLI options, code generation targets, etc. are considered new features as usual.

 ## Prior art

 The main motivator for sqltyper was [sqlτyped] by Joni Freeman.
 It does more or